se-for-sci/se-for-sci.github.io/content/week5/typing.md

   function.
 - `Set[T]` A `set` or `frozenset`, or similar.

-As a general rule: _take the most general from possible_, and _return the specific form_.
+As a general rule: _accept the most generic type possible_, and \_return the most specific type.
 For example:

 ```python
 from collections.abc import Sequence, Sized